yasinakbulut25/E-Commerce-Site/README.md

-# E-Commerce Web Site With React Using Conext and Fetch API
+# E-Commerce Web Site With React Using Context and Fetch API

 In this project, I developed an E-Commerce site using React (Context, Hooks) and HTML&CSS.
 I pulled product and category data from dummyjson site using Fetch API.
 I used React-Router-Dom for pagination.